OjasMor/Traffic_Light_Classifier/README.md

 ---
 <a id='question2'></a>
-## (Question 2): After visualizing these misclassifications, what weaknesses do you think your classification algorithm has?
-Please note at least two.

-**Answer:** Write your answer in this cell.

-1. Some images have weird aspect ratios and this messes up where we think each color should be located.
-2. The brightness in some images is very high causing the masking to work poorly.

 ## Test if you classify any red lights as green

-**To pass this project, you must not classify any red lights as green!** Classifying red lights as green would cause a car to drive through a red traffic light, so this red-as-green error is very dangerous in the real world.

 The code below lets you test to see if you've misclassified any red lights as green in the test set. **This test assumes that `MISCLASSIFIED` is a list of tuples with the order: [misclassified_image, predicted_label, true_label].**